 Organize Human Rights Shabbat in Your Community

-Each December, more than 130 Jewish communities re-commit to human rights during Human Rights Shabbat.
+Each December, nearly 200 Jewish communities re-commit to human rights during Human Rights Shabbat.
 T’ruah offers resources for teaching and speaking during this Shabbat, and for engaging your community in action.

 Bring Your Community to T'ruah Field School in Israel

 If you are planning a congregational or school trip to Israel, take advantage of T'ruah Field School.
 We offer half- and full-day modules that can be incorporated into a larger trip.
 Let us introduce your community to the people and places involved in human rights work in israel.